Things to Do at Great Pyramid of Giza

 Tickets & Pricing

-Giza complex entry: 200 EGP for foreigners, 100 EGP for students.
-Great Pyramid interior: additional 440 EGP.
-Advance booking recommended online or through tour operators.
+Giza complex entry: 200 EGP for adults, 100 EGP for students.
+Great Pyramid interior access: additional 440 EGP.
+Tickets available at the site or online through official channels.

 Best Time to Visit